Texas Safety Commission formed after El Paso shooting meets today for first time

 Clint ISD Superintendent Dr. Juan Martinez, Maj.
 Manuel Espinosa from the Texas DPS Criminal Investigation Division and Maj.
 David Cabrera from the Texas DPS Intelligence and Counterterrorism Division will also attend the meeting.
 Other participants include Tory Mayo, the lead pastor of The Well Austin church; Karie Gibson, a supervisory special agent with the FBI; and representatives from Facebook, Google and Twitter.

-Texas Gun Sense and the Texas State Rifle Association will also have representatives at the meeting.
+Texas Gun Sense and the Texas State Rifle Association also had representatives at the meeting but one group, Gun Owners of America, did not have a seat at the table.

 The second meeting will be in El Paso on Thursday, Aug.
 29.